sherwin-leung/antifragile/README.md

 <details>

 <summary>Click to view version 1 changelog</summary>

+* v1.11
+  * Fixed a bug where the timer would consider 0 (zero) a number to fully count down a second for.

 * v1.10
   * Added the ability to insert a buffer period (duration-based, just like with exercises) between exercises in a routine.
 Will not add a buffer period after the last exercise or after any "Additional Rest"